 Gamifying the mobile experience is a trend that many service providers and consumer goods companies alike have started to adopt.
 Gamification, the process of involving the user deeply within a brand through interactive, game-like design schemes, contests, competitions, tracking, or similar engagement, is becoming an increasingly popular way to enhance the mobile experience.

-In addition, geolocation capabilities enabled by mobile are changing the way brands interact with customers on the go by providing timely and contextual push notifications and offers when and where the customer is.
+In addition, geolocation capabilities enabled by mobile are changing the way brands interact with customers on the go by providing timely and contextual push notifications and offers depending on when and where the customer is.

 See how you stack up against top marketers now — this is a must if you want to compete in today’s competitive landscape.